Crib talk: Function

 Such talk is more complex than that done by children in interactions with others, and this has been suggested to be due to the freedom to control what they say and so not have their cognitive abilities stretched by having to work out how to respond to what someone has just said.

 While similar to private speech which usually starts after 3 and ends about 7, crib talk lacks its self-regulatory instructions.

 Research

 Problems

 Crib talk is a topic that has not been heavily researched within child development.
 The lack of research is likely due to the difficulty in transcription.
-Young children typically have poor pronunciation, and there's often little context to infer the meaning of a child's words, even with the help of a parent.
+Young children typically have poor pronunciation, and there is often little context to infer the meaning of a child's words, even with the help of a parent.
 This has limited the number of children studied and the length of time over which the development of crib talk monologues have been researched.

 The children studied are also atypical in that they are the offspring of researchers or their close colleagues, and so are from highly educated backgrounds.
 The child studied by Katherine Nelson, for example, was highly precocious in her language abilities, which raises questions about the generality of findings on that one child.